juepi/PIO-ESP8266-Template/README.md

 Additionally, personal settings like WIFI SSID and Passphrase will be taken from local environment variables, see `platformio.ini`.

 ## Hardware Requirements
 To be able to use DEEP_SLEEP functionality, you will most probably need a small hardware modification for you ESP board: connect pin D0 to RST pin.
 This will allow the ESP to wake up after the defined sleep time as defined in the `include/generic-config.h` file.
-Note that there is a hardware limitiation on the ESP8266 of approx. 1 hour for maximum deep sleep time.
+Note that there is a hardware limitiation on the ESP8266 of approx. **1 hour for maximum deep sleep time**.

 ## An important notice on MQTT usage
 As the main intention of this program is to run on a MCU that is powered off (sleeping) most of the time, we will **only work with retained messages** here!
 This ensures that a client subscribing to a topic will receive the last value published "instantly" and does not need to wait for someone to publish "latest news".